RMITLibrary/easy_cite/markdown/chicagob.md

 - Use a page number for direct quotes.
 You don’t need a page number when paraphrasing.

 - Page number(s) must be cited when using a direct quote.
 Add a comma then the page number(s).
 Example: (White 2011, 43).

+- If a page number is not available use chapter number (e.g. chap.6), paragraph number (para.3). or section heading (under "Section Heading")

 - Paraphrased in-text citations from a chapter or other part of an edited book, include the chapter author(s) and year (Baldwin 2021).